davecheney/gmx/README.md

 ## Getting started

-Integrating gmx into your application is as simple as importing the package in your main package via the side effect operator.
+Instrumenting you application with gmx is a simple as importing the `gmx` package in your `main` package via the side effect operator.

 	package main

 	import _ "github.com/davecheney/gmx"

-By default gmx opens a unix socket in /tmp, the name of the socket is
+By default gmx opens a unix socket in `/tmp`, the name of the socket is

-	/tmp/.gmx.$PID.$VERSION
+	/tmp/.gmx.$PID.0

 ## Protocol version 0

 The current protocol version is 0, which is a simple JSON based protocol.
 You can communicate with the gmx socket using a tool like socat.

-	socat UNIX-CONNECT:/tmp/.gmx.12345.0 stdin

-Requests are the names of registered keys, the results are json encoded

-	% socat UNIX-CONNECT:/tmp/.gmx.9328.0 stdin
+	% socat UNIX-CONNECT:/tmp/.gmx.$(pgrep godoc).0 stdin
-	runtime.gomaxprocs
-	1

-The names of registered keys are registered with the key `registry`.
-If there is no value registered then the json encoding of nil will be returned.
+	["runtime.version", "runtime.numcpu"]
+	{"runtime.numcpu":4,"runtime.version":"weekly.2012-01-27 11688+"}

+The request is a json array of strings representing keys that you wish to query.
+The result is a json map, the keys of that map are keys that matched the keys in your request.
+The value of the entry will be the result of the published function, encoded in json.
+If there is no matching key registered, no entry will appear in the result map.

 For convenience a client is included in the gmxc sub directory.
-Please consult the README in that directory for more details.
+Please consult the `README` in that directory for more details.

 ## Registering gmx keys

-New keys can be registered using the `Register` function
+New keys can be registered using the `Publish` function

-	gmx.Register(key string, f func() interface{})
+	gmx.Publish(key string, f func() interface{})

-`f` can be any function that returns a json encodable result. `f` is executed whenever its key is invoked, responsibility for ensuring the function is thread safe is the responsibility of the programmer.
+`f` can be any function that returns a json encodable result. `f` is executed whenever its key is invoked, responsibility for ensuring the function is thread safe rests with the author of `f`.

 ## Runtime instrumentation

-By default gmx registers a number of values under the runtime key, refer to the runtime.go source for more details.
+By default gmx instruments the `runtime` package, refer to the `runtime.go` source for more details.